cert-lv/graphoscope/INSTALL.md

 mkdir -p graphoscope/build/plugins
 ```

-## Scripted building

 `Makefile` and `Docker` are used to test, build and deploy Graphoscope on a remote server.
-Make sure to install the latest version.

 ```sh
 cd /opt/go/src/github.com/cert-lv/graphoscope/